aishwindersandhu/MEG_Test/test-app/README.md

 ng serve
 ```
 To run this locally with proper API responses and flow, run with proxy.
-To start a local development server with proxy to bypass cors issue and not be blocked, run:
+To start a local development server with proxy to bypass cors issue and not be blocked.
 This is only for development, for deployment the flow would be entirely supported by backend authentication.
+run:

 ```bash
 ng serve --proxy-config proxy.conf.json